darioielardi/twirk/docs/intro.md

 ---
 id: intro
-title: Meet Twirp!
+title: Meet twirk!
 sidebar_label: Overview
 ---

-Twirp is a simple RPC framework built on [protobuf](https://developers.google.com/protocol-buffers/).
-You define a service in a `.proto` specification file, then Twirp will _generate_ servers and clients for that service.
+twirk is a simple RPC framework built on [protobuf](https://developers.google.com/protocol-buffers/).
+You define a service in a `.proto` specification file, then twirk will _generate_ servers and clients for that service.
 It's your job to fill in the "business logic" that powers the server, and then generated clients can consume your service straight away.

-This doc is an overview of how you use Twirp - how you interact with it, what you write, and what it generates.
+This doc is an overview of how you use twirk - how you interact with it, what you write, and what it generates.

-## Making a Twirp Service
+## Making a twirk Service

-To make a Twirp service:
+To make a twirk service:

   1. Define your service in a **Proto** file.
   2. Use the `protoc` command to generate go code from the **Proto** file, it